 Transparency and traceability are core to blockchain designs, but their security benefits manifest differently in different applications.
 In a supply chain context, a digital distributed ledger stores tamper-proof records of transactions and freight data across parties and the product lifecycle.
-This reduces risks of counterfeit and tampering by any single party.
+This reduces the risks of counterfeiting and tampering by any single party.
 In financial use cases, transparency and immutability of payment history reduce the need for a central broker.
-Blockchains can also improve security and privacy of transactions such as remittances and cross-border payments.
+Blockchains can also improve the security and privacy of transactions, such as remittances and cross-border payments.

 4. Authentication of software and/or device interactions

-Transactions on a blockchain are not always finance-based; they can be used for any verifiable interaction.
+Transactions on a blockchain are not always finance-based; they can be used for any verifiable interaction, such as helping prevent IoT device compromise.
 Authenticating software updates is a good cyber hygiene practice due to the proliferation of malicious "updates."
 Blockchain hashing can help organizations verify updates, downloads and patches with the product's developer.
 This also helps prevent supply chain attacks, particularly as software and edge IoT devices are prime targets for network entry.

 5. Authentication of individuals